 We classify CDNs as either Tier 1 or Tier 2.
 Tier 1 networks are defined by their ability to access the entire internet routing table in a given region through peering relationships.

 This part gets a bit technical, but essentially it means that Tier 1 CDN coverage is broad.
 It’s also quite fast.
 We highly recommend that everyone interested in video streaming first research a live streaming platform that has partnered with a top-tier CDN.
-If a live streaming platform partners with a lower quality network, the customer experience may be sub-par.
+If a live streaming platform partner with a lower quality network, the customer experience may be sub-par.

 A highly trusted and reliable CDN such as Akamai will ensure that every user has the optimal experience.